 It was great to see that there are goals set to try to overcome the lack of basic needs and rights that exist all over the world, however, you also have to look critically on the accomplishments that have been made and the accomplishments that have not been made.
 Some of the presenters did a great job at looking at the statistics the UN has provided and trying to figure out whether they are misleading, or why hasn't there been more progress made.
 The truth is, we have the money, the technology, and the resources to provide the whole world with food, clean water, health care, treatment for HIV/AIDS, malaria, TB, etc. The problem is the willingness of those capable of providing all of these things, to do so.

 We also had a great presentation from a doctor who worked in Africa for many years at one of the projects called TCE (Total Control of the Epidemic) (you can visit the Humana People to People website to learn more about this project ).
 Because it was World AIDS day, we did some educational activities around HIV/AIDS, and then she talked to us about her work in Africa.
 It was truly amazing to hear the statistics of how many people become infected each year, how many people die, and how successful this projects is in controlling the spread by getting people to get tested and getting the people who test positive hooked up with treatment and support.
+Of the 33.4 million people that are living with HIV, 22.5 million of them live in Sub Saharan Africa.
+Africa has more than 14 million children that are orphaned because of HIV/AIDS, and 2.l children are infected themselves.

 As part of the work they were doing, they started to breakdown the ingredients of the Antiretroviral medications, and after a lot of research they developed a mixture of aspirin, selenium, and vitamins, especially B. The Aspirin is an anti-inflammatory, and when a person had HIV, the body is fighting off infections, it produces the inflammation but when your body is constantly doing this, it can be really toxic.
 The Selenium controls cell division, and the B vitamins get used by the immune system to protect the cells.